Database API

 local n = db.count("xyz.statusphere.status", "did:plc:abc") -- filter by DIDdb.raw

 Run a raw SQL query against the database.
-Supports SELECT, INSERT, UPDATE, DELETE, and CREATE TABLE statements.
+Supports SELECT, INSERT, UPDATE, DELETE, and CREATE TABLE statements — use it for your own tables and to reach the record index directly.

 local rows = db.raw(